Upon successful completion of the medical technology program the graduate will:

 Perform routine maintenance, trouble shooting, quality control, and calibrations on instrumentation following established procedures.

 Evaluate quality control data and determine course of action when quality control falls outside of range.

-Interpret laboratory data generated from different disciplines within the clinical laboratory regarding test accuracy, disease states, and the relationship to the established reference ranges.
+Interpret laboratory data generated from different laboratory disciplines regarding test accuracy, pathological conditions/disease states, and the relationship to the established reference ranges.

 Comply with state, federal, institutional, and accrediting guidelines as they apply to successful operation of the clinical laboratory.

 Evaluate published research to make informed choices as a consumer.

 Apply published safety practices to work in the clinical laboratory.

 Apply principles of education methodology to instruct or present information to students, new employees and other healthcare professionals.

 Maintain professional competence and growth by continuing education and life long learning.

 Promote the MLS profession by active participation in professional organizations and community service.